ECCO-GROUP/OBS_DATA_PROCESSING/profiles/Fenty_profile_sequence/README.txt

 8. Merge profiles of a single type into several files each with n profile per file (or fewer)
 9. Merge profiles of a single type into a single file

+A new helper script writes the 'prof_gci' field.
+This field isn't used by the profile package and as far I can tell is only used for offline analysis.
+'update_prof_gci_on_prepared_profiles.m'